-During junior and the first half of senior year most high school students often find their mail flooded with solicitations from schools such as the University of Chicago or many they have never heard of.
+During junior and the first half of senior year most high school students often find their mail flooded with solicitations from universities and colleges.

 As a recipient of this attention, the best approach is to sit back and let the wave of paper flow by.
 If an offer beckons, such as a waiver on an application fee, indulge.
 These solicitations are guided by algorithms written to increase the school’s application pool, broaden the geographical scope of its student population, or to recruit students that will help bring up the school’s median standardized test scores.
-The reason for the paper flood could be any, all, or none of these: objectives are as varied as the institutions themselves, but the paper blasts are driven by the metric objectives of the institution’s enrollment management system.
+Objectives are as varied as the institutions themselves, but the paper blasts are driven by the metric objectives of the institution’s enrollment management system.

 Enrollment Management Systems arose from Boston College’s crisis in the early 1970’s.
 Boston College, after 113 years of aspiring to become the ‘Catholic Harvard,’ had instead become the ‘Chestnut Hill Catastrophe.’
 The profile of the college was woeful:

-- Boston College was in discussions with the University of Massachusetts to sell them the Chestnut Hill campus, which would then become ‘U. Mass Boston”.
+Boston College was in discussions with the University of Massachusetts to sell the Chestnut Hill campus, which would then become ‘UMass Boston”.

-The Dean of Admissions, a former assistant professor of Physics, Jack Maguire, in order to save BC, fabricated the ‘principles of enrollment management circa 1976.’
-Maguire created an enrollment management system containing extensive research and analysis, applicant trend identifiers, competitive school metrics, and a ‘sophisticated rating system for admissions,’ which remains wholly in place today (p.11 Ibid.)
+In order to save BC the Dean of Admissions,, Jack Maguire, fabricated the ‘principles of enrollment management circa 1976.’
+Maguire created an enrollment management system containing extensive research and analysis, applicant trend identifiers, competitive school metrics, and a ‘sophisticated rating system for admissions,’ which remains wholly in place today (p.11 Ibid.).
 In essence, Maguire recognized the interplay of customer service, research, and marketing.
-It worked and is still working miraculously well.

 By the time Doug Flutie, the future Boston College Heisman Trophy winning quarterback, applied to BC in 1981, applications had risen from 7,000 to 14,000, and acceptance levels had dropped from a high of 90% to 35%, while the applicant pool had expanded from being mostly regional to national in scope.